Exabyte-io/documentation/docs/materials/ui/viewer.md

 ## Toggle Privacy

 Accounts with the appropriate [Service Level](/pricing/service-levels.md) can choose between making the current material private to the members of the Account only, or publicly accessible to all users of the platform.
-The difference between these two privacy levels is explained in more details [here](/collaboration/sharing/access-levels.md).
+The difference between these two privacy levels is explained in more detail [here](/collaboration/sharing/access-levels.md).
 This choice can be made via the relevant toggle slider present in the footer as explained above.

 # Properties Explorer